 Best practices for optimization

-While auto dialers offer incredible efficiency gains, it’s important to acknowledge potential drawbacks.
+While auto dialers offer significant efficiency gains, it’s essential to acknowledge their potential drawbacks.
 Overuse of auto dialers can lead to agent burnout, and a purely automated approach can negatively impact customer experience.

 The key is to find the right balance between automation and human interaction.